Electric Cars

 Like GearBrain on Facebook

-Volkswagen's first mass-market electric car to arrive in the US, the ID.4, could pose the biggest threat yet to Tesla's Model Y. Both are family-friend compact SUVs with practicality, design, performance and value as the cornerstones of their existence.
+Volkswagen's first mass-market electric car to arrive in the US, the ID.4, could pose the most significant threat yet to Tesla's Model Y. Both are family-friend compact SUVs with practicality, design, performance, and value as the cornerstones of their existence.

-The Tesla will be the default choice for many, given Elon Musk's company's track record for producing desirable electric cars backed up by a first-class charging network.
+Many will choose Tesla, given Elon Musk's company's track record for producing desirable electric cars backed up by a first-class charging network.
 But the company is not without its problems, with unreliable build quality a primary concern.
-In the other corner, Volkswagen has decades of experience building vehicles for a global market on an enormous scale.
+On the other hand, Volkswagen has decades of experience building vehicles for an enormous global market.

 Read More: